 Cameron.

-Uncle Sol’s laugh echoes through the studio long after the last bell rings for the end of lessons.
+Uncle Sol’s laugh echoes through the art studio long after the bell rings for the end of lessons.
 His warning rings out too.
 “Uh oh.
 Someone’s in big trouble.”

 Teo: wtf